-Multilingual typesetting can sound like a daunting prospect, especially if you are not familiar with the industry lingo.
-While you don’t have to be an expert to get your publication on the shelves (physical or digital), it would be beneficial to have a working understanding of the terms you are likely to hear when discussing your project with industry specialists.
-You are likely to encounter many of these terms in design software and when talking to designers, printers and typesetters.
+DTP, graphic design and multilingual typesetting can be daunting prospects.
+While you don’t have to be an expert to get started and your publication on the shelves (physical or digital) it would be beneficial to have a working understanding of the terms you are likely to hear when discussing your project with industry specialists.
+You are likely to encounter many terms in design software and when talking to designers, printers and typesetters.

-If you look at most typefaces, you will notice all letters seem to be aligned in a specific way.
-This is thanks to the baseline, a straight line upon which the letters rest (much like handwriting in a lined notebook) on an invisible line, this is called the baseline.
-Although some elements do extend beyond it (for example, the bottom parts of letters like ‘p’ or ‘q’ the baseline is the point from which other elements of type are measured including x-height and leading.
+If you look at most typefaces you will notice all letters seem to rest or sit (much like handwriting in a lined notebook) on an invisible line, this is called the baseline.
+Although some elements do extend beyond it for example, the bottom parts of letters like ‘p’ or ‘q’ the baseline is the point from which other elements of type are measured including x-height and leading.

 The cap height of a typeface is the distance between its baseline and the top of a flat capital letter (best exemplified by H, I, X).
 Note this does not account for the overshoot of pointed or rounded letters.
 These are often slightly taller – to compensate for the visual illusion of being shorter.

 Have you ever coloured in the empty spaces in letters like ‘d’, ‘e’, ‘g’ etc.?
 If yes, you applied colour to counters (albeit closed ones).
 A counter is the space enclosed (‘b’, ‘d’, ‘o’ etc.) or partially enclosed (‘c’, ‘h’, ‘s’ etc.) within a letter, glyph or figure.
 Pay attention to this space if you’re designing a typeface: it greatly affects legibility.